 NDIS pricing assumes that disability support workers are employed at a SACS level 2.3 under the Social, Community, Home Care and Disability Services Industry Award 2010 (the Award).
-However, this is, even in the eyes of the NDIA, [†] the rate that reflects the minimum level of experience and qualifications required of a disability support worker.
+However, this is, even in the eyes of the NDIA, the rate that reflects the minimum level of experience and qualifications required of a disability support worker.
 Not only does this mean the price does not allow for any career advancement for employees who are employed at this minimum, but many disability support workers are required to have skills and experience well above the minimum, and many support workers are presently employed at SACS level 3 or above.
+Additionally, NDIS pricing does not take into account the higher minimum rates of pay required to be paid by in excess of 300 organisations in QLD as a consequence of the 2008 QLD pay equity case (known as the 'Fisher' rates).